 - Tell your family and friends.
 You’re far less likely to just give up on your dreams if you’ve shared them with someone else, and you’re likely to get extra motivation if your commitment starts to waver.
 Plus, you might even have some friends who are trying to save too.

 - Review your progress.
 Check periodically if your plan is working and if you’re headed to your goal or if you need to adjust.
 Even a peek at the bank balance you’ve built can provide a huge confidence boost.

 - Check with your bank.
 Your bank might be able to help you manage your accounts.
 You could set up an automatic savings plan that takes money from your checking to deposit to your savings.
 Or a bank could offer accounts with a high APY with compound interest to help your money earn more money while you save.

 Keep your eye on the prize when it comes to savings.
-That dream home or trip across Europe was the reason you developed a savings plan in the first place.
+Regardless of what your goals are, remembering why you developed a savings plan in the first place will help you stay on track.
 Compare savings accounts to find the best way to save your money.

 Frequently asked questions